Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-A bolt of lightning killed an entire 11-man team with the opposing team remaining completely unharmed in the Democratic Republic of Congo, it was reported.
+A bolt of lightning killed an entire 11-man team, with the opposing team remaining completely unharmed in the Democratic Republic of Congo, it was reported.
 Reported, but never quite verified.
-The reported score at the time was 1-1, if you really need to know.
-Communication was bad in that country - there was a war in Congo from 1998 to 2003 that claimed the life of 5.7 million people, the deadliest since WW2.
+The reported score at the time was 1-1, if you need to know.
+Communication was bad in that country – a war in Congo from 1998 to 2003 claimed the lives of 5.7 million people, the deadliest since WW2.

-George Michael was arrested in 1998 for "engaging in a lewd act" in a public restroom in a Beverly Hills, CA park.
+George Michael was arrested 1998 for “engaging in a lewd act” in a Beverly Hills, CA, park public restroom.

 The current whereabouts of serial killer Pedro López, one of the most prolific killers of the 20th century, are unknown, after being released for good behaviour in 1998.

-Sony produced Handycan Night Vision camcorders which unknowingly had the ability to see through people's clothes.
+Sony produced Handycan Night Vision camcorders, which unknowingly could see through people’s clothes.
 They were immediately recalled.

-One of the first recognized instances of internet democracy was seen in 1998 when Hank the Angry Drunken Dwarf, a regular on Howard Stern, was voted #1 as a write in for People's (online) "50 Most Beautiful People," followed by wrestler Rick Flair in second.
-Third place winner Leonardo DiCaprio was still featured on the cover.
-Hank beat out Leondardo Dicaprio by over 215K votes.
+One of the first recognized instances of internet democracy was seen in 1998 when Hank the Angry Drunken Dwarf, a regular on Howard Stern, was voted #1 as a write-in for People’s (online) “50 Most Beautiful People,” followed by wrestler Rick Flair in second.
+Third-place winner Leonardo DiCaprio was still featured on the cover.
+Hank beat out Leonardo Dicaprio by over 215K votes.

 Monica Lewinsky and President Bill Clinton...
 The news of this extra-marital affair and the resulting investigation eventually led to the impeachment hearing of Bill Clinton in 1998 by the US House of Representatives.

-Pedro López, a South American serial killer confirmed to have killed 110 people and confessed to have killed more than 300 between 1969 and 1980, was released in 1998 on good behaviour.
+Pedro López, a South American serial killer confirmed to have killed 110 people and confessed to having killed more than 300 between 1969 and 1980, was released in 1998 on good behavior.
 His whereabouts are currently unknown.

 Quickie Celebrity marriages in 1998